-We help people find the insightful and useful comments, by showing them first.
-We believe this 1) helps people make better decisions, 2) gives a better understanding of others with different opinions, and 3) saves time.
-We have developed an algorithm that is better at finding the interesting and useful comments.
+We help people find the insightful and useful comments.
+We believe this 1) saves time, 2) helps people make better decisions, and 3) helps you understand others with different opinions.
+We have developed an algorithm that is better at finding these comments.

-If someone replies to you or quotes your post, or mentions your @name, we'll notify you so you can participate in the discussion.
+If someone replies to you or quotes your post, or mentions your @name, we'll notify you so you can join the discussion.

-The most interesting comments are shown first, and they get indexed by search engines like Google and Bing (rather than some random early comments).
+The most interesting comments are shown first, and therefore get indexed by search engines like Google and Bing (rather than some random early comments).

 Search that works well